Into the Millennium Tour: Performance and show elements

 As an encore, the boys returned to the stage in street clothes to perform "It's Gotta Be You" with a break in the song to introduce each of the dancers and allow each pair of male and female dancer to do a brief routine.
 They then introduced each instrumental band member and gave each a solo.
 Finally, they circled the stage to bow to each side of the audience under a blast of confetti and ended the song, and again, ostensibly, the concert.

 The boys returned once more with the final encore, "I Want It That Way", often adding a local sports jersey to their previous street clothes.
 After ending the song, an instrumental outro was played as the boys said their final goodnights, fooled around, shook hands with the audience members and had a sing-along with the crowd to the final choruses of the song.
+The group were then escorted out of each venue by security and onto their bus often known as a quick out while the instrumental band would play an extended outro with pyrotechnics and confetti raining down and ending the concert completely.

 Merchandising

 The Backstreet Boys agreed to a merchandising tie-in with Burger King to exclusively sell a set of three CDs and one VHS cassette featuring songs and videos respectively from the tour.
 Each For The Fans CD contained three live tracks from the tour, as well as three studio-recorded tracks, and enhanced computer content.
 The video contained footage of five songs, as well as interviews and other footage from around the tour.
 The material comes mainly from the concert in Indianapolis, Indiana.